eibens/unit/README.md

 # Systems

 A system is a set of [`Conversion` objects](conversion.ts).
-For example, the code below defines a system for converting from `"hour"` to `"minute"` and from `"minute"` to `"second"`.
+For example, the code below defines conversions from `"hour"` to `"minute"` and from `"minute"` to `"second"`.
 Plugging this system into the `convert` function yields the same result as before:

 ```ts
 import { Conversion, convert } from "./mod.ts";